Data Mesh vs. Data Fabric: Which Architecture Wins the AI Race?

 However, if you have a highly distributed data environment, are seeking a less disruptive approach, and prioritize a unified data experience that simplifies access for AI, Data Fabric might be your clear winner.
 Its ability to connect and make sense of existing data without major upheaval offers a compelling path to quicker AI deployment.
 The relief of simplifying complex data access is a powerful motivator.

 Ultimately, the most successful organizations will likely find ways to blend the principles of both.
 Perhaps you start with a Data Fabric to gain immediate visibility and control over your existing data, while simultaneously planning a phased adoption of Data Mesh principles to empower your domains over time.
-The AI race is not about choosing one, but about strategically building an architecture that fuels your ambitions.
+The AI race is about strategically building an architecture approach that works best for your goals.

 References